shashwatjolly/thejollyblog/content/posts/Drafts/2020-08-18---Call-for-beta-testers.md

     - Open the calendar application (KOrganizer) from the left menu (you can also open KOrganizer directly)
     - Right click on the calendar list and choose "Add Calendar"
     - The EteSync option should show up - select it and click "OK"
     - A configuration dialog should show up - enter your EteSync username and password.
-If you are hosting your own EteSync server, click on "Advanced Settings" and enter the full server URL (https://...).
+      <br>**For self hosters:** Click on "Advanced Settings" and enter the full URL of your hosted server (https://...).
     - Your calendar events, tasks and contacts should now show up!

 **Note**: These are general instructions.
 If you're facing difficulties in building the project, or in getting the resource working, please head over to the [community chat](https://www.etesync.com/community-chat/).

+## Known issues

+There are currently some known issues, and we're working on fixing them:

+-   Creating a new address book from Kontact/KAddressBook is currently not possible.
+You will probably get an error dialog saying _"Could not create address book folder..."_.
+-   Adding todos to calendars and calendar events to task lists is currently possible in Kontact/KOrganizer.
+You _will_ see an option for adding todos to calendars and vice versa, which shouldn't be the case.
+    -   If you do go ahead and add a todo to calendar or an even to a task list, nothing should fail, but the created todo/event will remain visible in KOrganizer.
+-   Adding a new EteSync account might take some time for the initial sync.
+We are looking into optimising it. :)

+## Bugs/Feedback?

 Do let us know of any issues you face.
 You can contact us on the [community chat](https://www.etesync.com/community-chat/), or directly email me at [shashwat.jolly@gmail.com](mailto:shashwat.jolly@gmail.com).